What is a Workflow?

 State Machine Workflow (Progress from ‘State’ to ‘State’, these workflows are more complex and return to a previous point if required)

 Rules-driven Workflow (Implemented based on a sequential workflow.
 The rules dictate the progress of the digital workflow)

 Workflow Software – Best Practices

-To be successful, organizations are required to adapt and customize their IT environment to meet various customer demands.
+To be successful, organizations are required to adapt and customize their IT environment to meet various customer changes and demands.
 These demands often arise from the need to improve collaboration, communication and coordination.
-Addressing these issues usually always involves process analysis and change.
+Addressing these issues always involves process analysis and change.
 IT departments are thus challenged to provide solutions that enable the business users to retain control of their business logic.
 Meeting the combination of these challenges cost-effectively ultimately requires BPM functionality.

-Digital workflow software provides organizations with strategic technology capable of creating and executing cross-enterprise business processes.
+Digital workflow software provides organizations with strategic technology capable of creating and executing cross-enterprise business tasks and processes.
 Workflows can be deployed, monitored and continuously optimize cross-enterprise functionality within a mixed environment of people, content and systems.

-During the years, digital workflow technology has evolved from just workflow automation, which has been focused on automating human centric processes, through Enterprise Application Integration, which is focused on the exchange of information between heterogeneous systems, through Business Process Modelling and Analysis, which is focused on gaining a detailed understanding of business processes and the potential impact of changes to those processes, through Business Activity Monitoring, which is focused on analyzing the efficiency and effectiveness of business processes and activities, to BPM that supports the complete process improvement cycle, from definition to implementation, monitoring and analysis, and through ongoing optimization.
+Over the years, digital workflow technology has evolved from just workflow automation, which has been focused on automating human centric processes, through Enterprise Application Integration, which is focused on the exchange of information between heterogeneous systems.
+Along with this app integration, data is provided through Business Process Modelling and Analysis, which is focused on gaining a detailed understanding of business processes and the potential impact of changes to those processes.
+Much is also learned through Business Activity Monitoring, which is focused on analyzing the efficiency and effectiveness of business processes and activities, and BPM that supports the complete process improvement cycle, from definition to implementation, monitoring and analysis, as well as ongoing optimization.